top of page

 What is Kickboxing?

-Classes are run by Team Dragonfoot founder and World Champion Chief Instructor Jon Green 7th Dan.
-With support from assistant chief instructor multiple national champion Graham Blackwell 4th Dan.
+Our classes are led by the accomplished Team Dragonfoot founder and World Champion Chief Instructor Jon Green, 7th Dan, alongside assistant chief instructor and multiple national champion Graham Blackwell, 4th Dan.
+With us, you are assured of professional guidance, irrespective of your ability or goals.

 Kickboxing is a popular professional sport, similar to MMA or Boxing.
 Many cities have martial arts studios that offer specialized classes in kickboxing.
 However, with its high energy vibe kickboxing is quite popular with the general public as well.
 Many gyms offer non-contact kickboxing classes as aerobic exercise and with good reason.
 There are lots of benefits for using kickboxing as a form of exercise.